Mudtjn/rust-command-line-todo-app/README.md

 cargo run -- done <y>
 ```

 You can do this in a custom file by adding -j or --journal-file tag and then the fileName.

+Thank me later.